DeepRank/deeprank/README.md

 We then create the ConvNet object that is defined in `/deeprank/learn/ConvNet.py` In this minimal example we simply specify which dataset to use and wich model to use.
 This model is here defined in the file `model3d.py` by a class called cnn (see below).
 We also here turn off CUDA meaning that the training will only use CPUs.
 To use GPUs when available simply switch to `cuda=True`.
 Multiple GPUs can also be used through the options `ngpu=n`.

 We can then modify the default value for the optimizer used during the training and train the model for 250 epochs.
 By default the code will generate some scatter plot illustrsting the accuracy of the prediction.
+Below is an example of the final prediction for 400 confrormations of 1AK4 after 250 epochs.

 ![alt-text](https://github.com/DeepRank/deeprank/blob/master/pics/docq.png)

-#### Model Generator
+#### Model

-The definition of the CNN is done in `model3d.py`.
+An exanple of CNN is given in `model3d.py`.

 ```python
 import torch